 After a move to Dubai, where she finally set up a kitchen of her own, she finally started writing, after a very persistent and encouraging twin/soul sister asked her to contribute to her food blog Kitchenpostcards.
 The rest as they say is history!

 Kanika is a marketer and strategic communications professional in her day job, who can be often found day dreaming about her next meal, making mental maps of things inside her fridge and pantry.
 Now you know why we clubbed eccentric and pragmatic together!
 In addition to cooking, she also shares a love for films, photography and writing with Sakshi.
 And much like her co-editor, Kanika’s love for food blossomed at home.
 Her mother, grandmothers and father, all played a pivotal role in shaping her palette and openness towards trying new flavours and cuisines.
 As an army kid, she spent her childhood in the desert state of Rajasthan, India – neighbouring but far away from her native Punjab.
 Over the years, local foods became family staples, expanding both, her mother’s repertoire and everyone’s appreciation of new flavours and textures.

 Fast forward to now and as an expat living in the U.S. the same is true for Kanika.
-Her culinary repertoire – from India to Italian to Mexican to Mediterranean – is ever-expanding.
-She is happy to have found in her equally food crazed husband (a doctor she lost her heart to) an eager and usually, satisfied guinea pig.
+Her culinary repertoire – from Indian to Italian to Mexican to Mediterranean – is ever expanding.
+She is happy to have found in her equally food crazed husband an eager and usually, satisfied guinea pig.

 Get Cooking with Us!